Safety and Attendance

 Parents/guardians wishing to collect students during school hours must first obtain an Early Leavers Pass from the school office.
 This pass must be handed to class teachers when collecting your children.
 Only authorised persons over the age of 18 are permitted to sign students out during school hours.

 A student information record is kept on file for each child.
 This enables the school to contact parents or the emergency contact in case of an accident or illness.

 Parents are requested to advise the school of any change of address or telephone numbers.

 Please notify the school of any relevant information regarding custody and access rights which would affect your child’s security.
 Such issues will be handled in confidence.

-We have a well equipped first aid room.
+We have a well equipped first aid room and a trained First Aid Officer who is in attencande everyday from 10.30am to 2.30pm.
 Most staff have been trained in first aid and are available for assistance.
 Teachers on yard duty are equipped with basic first aid supplies.